Ibtesam-Mahmood/gpt-npm-cli/README.md

 ## Get Started

+Ensure that typescript is installed globally `npm install -g typescript`.

 To get started with the project clone the repository and run `npm i & npm run build && npm install -g .` within the project root.

+(Mac or Linux users may have to run `sudo` before some of these commands.

 Calling the `gptcli` command from the command-line will run the CLI.